Introduction

 Can foreign documents be used directly in Brazil?

-Not always.
+Not generally.
 Foreign documents may require apostille or consular legalization and sworn translation into Portuguese.

 Does buying property grant residence in Brazil?